polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/node/tx-pool.md

 **Validity**

 The transaction pool checks for transaction validity.
-Note that `validity` of the transaction is not hard wired to the transaction pool, but is defined by the runtime.
+Note that `validity` of the transaction is not hard-wired to the transaction pool, but is defined by the runtime.
 Example validity checks are:

 * Checking if the Transaction Index (nonce) is correct.
 * Checking if the account has enough funds to pay for the associated fees.